 *Note: Harvest workshops should be booked around 6 months after setting up the worm bin.
 The contents of the bin should look like soil and be a small particle size with little newspaper.

+Workshop is only available on Saturdays, weekday bookings are on hold due to neighborhood construction.
 Explore the Compost Education Centre Teaching Gardens and Demonstration Site!
 Meet puppets, live worms and fish and learn about composting, growing food and sustainability through touch, taste and smell.
 This exploratory and interactive tour is action packed!